evncosta/100-Days-of-Code/Day 9/README.md

 - User input validation and error handling
 - Data privacy techniques in console applications
 - Finding maximum values in dictionaries using custom keys

-## 🎓 Course Context

-This project was part of **Day 9: Dictionaries, Nesting and the Secret Auction** in the 100 Days of Code curriculum.
-It demonstrates practical application of dictionaries for data storage and retrieval.

 ## 🔒 Privacy Features